BBN-Q/libaps2/doc/installation.rst

 firewall.

 The control computer must be on the same subnet as the APS2 to respond to returning packets.
 Most operating systems allow multiple IP addresses to coexist on the same network card so the control computer must add a virtual IP on the subnet.
+For now multiple network interfaces (e.g. Ethernet for APS2 and wireless for other networks) is not supported.
+Contact BBN for a work-around.

 Windows
 ~~~~~~~~~~~~~~